 Lake Forest Graduate School of Management operates on a term basis for grade period and posting.
 The academic year consists of six terms (Summer, Fall, Winter 1, Winter 2, Spring 1, and Spring 2).
-Each term is eight weeks in length and may have courses offered within the term in an accelerated format.
-Grades are posted within one week of the final day of the term.
+Each term is eight weeks long and grades are posted within one week of the final day of the term.